 Retinal Detachment Ultrasound Findings

-On B scan (B mode), retinal detachment is best visualized in normal and often low gain settings.
+On B scan (B mode), ocular ultrasound retinal detachment is best visualized in normal and often low gain settings.
 A retinal detachment looks like a thick/hyperechoic membrane lifted off of the posterior surface of the globe that floats and moves with the patient’s eye movement.

 If the retinal detachment is large, the hyperechoic membrane will be tethered to the optic nerve.
 However, if the retinal detachment is small or not near the optic nerve, the hyperechoic membrane will be tethered closely to the back wall of the eye and will not move much with eye movement.
 It is important to scan the eye in multiple axes (transverse and sagittal) to detect small retinal detachments.